A skew approach to enrichment for Gray-categories: Pseudomorphisms and mapping spaces for Gray-categories

 The second approach builds upon the conceptual definition of $\lax(\ca,G)$ using algebraic surjections, and makes serious use of the theory of algebraic weak factorisation systems (awfs), and in particular results from \cite{Bourke2016Accessible} and \cite{ Bourke2016Weak}.
 For the reader with a good knowledge of awfs, we describe this proof now.
 We will freely use notation and terminology from \cite{Bourke2016Accessible} and \cite{Bourke2016Weak}.

 To this end, the starting observation is that there is a small subcategory $\cj \hookrightarrow \GCat^{\atwo}$ of the category of morphisms such that algebraic surjections are morphisms equipped with a lifting operation against $\cj$ in the sense of \cite{Garner2011}.
-Though the details are not important, we note $\cj$ contains as objects the generating cofibrations for Lack's model structure on $\GCat$ \cite{Lack2011A-quillen}, plus a further one encoding that algebraic surjections are faithful on $2$-cells.
-Finally, in order to encode the normality condition for algebraic surjections, we add $id_1 \colon 1 \to 1$ as an object of $\cj$ and the unique morphism $j \to id_1$ where $j$ is the generating cofibration encoding fullness on $1$-cells.
+Though the details are not needed, we note that $\cj$ contains as objects the generating cofibrations for Lack's model structure on $\GCat$ \cite{Lack2011A-quillen}, plus a further one encoding that algebraic surjections are faithful on $2$-cells.
+Finally, in order to encode the normality condition, we add $id_1 \colon 1 \to 1$ to $\cj$ together with the unique morphism $j \to id_1$ where $j$ is the generating cofibration encoding fullness on $1$-cells.

 It follows that algebraic surjections form a concrete double category $\Surj \to \Sq{\GCat}$ in the sense of \cite{Bourke2016Accessible}, where $\Sq{\GCat}$ is the double category of commutative squares in $\GCat$ and $\Surj \to \Sq{\GCat}$ the forgetful double functor.
 It is easy to describe it directly.
 The objects and horizontal morphisms of $\Surj$ are those of $\GCat$.
 The vertical morphisms are the algebraic surjections, whilst the squares are commuting squares as below